 I remember having a Leicester City comb and towel in the very early 80’s but they sadly failed to escape the bin-men back in the day so first up are the old Panini football sticker albums.
 My first one was the 1984 version (below) which in my memory came out in 1983 at the start of the 83-84 season and the reason for starting to collect football stickers was not as straightforward as one may think.

 I actually went into our local newsagent to spend my pocket money on some Star Wars stickers for the ‘Return Of The Jedi‘ album I’d acquired from somewhere.
 However, the shopkeeper had no Star Wars stickers and the only stickers left were football ones.
 I just wanted stickers and didn’t really care what they were so decided to get the football ones and there was no looking back after that.
 It is possible that that one moment is responsible for me becoming obsessed with the beautiful game these last 31 years!

-My first Leicester match was a 2-1 home victory over rivals Nottingham Forest in May 1984 and the matchday programme (above) of that game still causes debate among friends as to whether it’s Ian Wilson or Andy Peake on the cover.
+My first Leicester match was a 2-1 home victory over rivals Nottingham Forest in May 1984 and the match-day programme (below) of that game still causes debate among friends as to whether it’s Ian Wilson or Andy Peake on the cover.
 I’m sure it’s the former but others are not so sure!
 This was also the centenary anniversary match for the club.

 Anyway, I continued the sticker collection and the Football 85 and 86 albums (below) followed and I think I continued suit until around 1990 when I gave up on stickers.

 Remember when the annual team photo poster (below) was published in Match weekly football magazine?
 Leicester City rarely ever appeared in Match (or rival Shoot!) so it really was a prized possession!
 Try telling that to kids now!!